-We’re all ready for a new year of increasing sales, lifting engagement and giving our website the best effort possible.
-It only seems right to give you a three-step rocket of SEO quick wins, to kick-start your website for 2018.
+We all want to increase sales, lift engagement and give our website the best effort possible.
+It only seems right to give you a three-step rocket of SEO quick wins, to kick-start your website.
 In this post, I will show you three things you can do right now to improve your website for your visitors, and for Google in the process.
 Let’s dive right in with number one.

 #1 Optimize speed

 No matter if you want to improve your mobile website or your desktop website, speed is something you want to monitor and improve all the time.
 These are fast times, and speed is definitely what you want to optimize for.

 In a simple breakdown of speed optimization, we have images, browser caching, and script optimization.
 Google PageSpeed will tell you that, Pingdom will tell you that.
 Gzip Compression is the fourth one, but that should be enabled by default in my book.
 More on compression here.
 Let’s look at the other three.